CFLE-Approved Program Application

-Substitutions must be approved by NCFR (and must fit in the allowed timeframe).
-You can request approval of a course prior to submitting your application by sending a request for substitution along with a syllabus for the substitution course to Maddie Hanson.
-Otherwise, note on your checklist which courses are being used as substitutions and include a copy of the course syllabi (from the time that you took the course).
+Substitutions must be approved by NCFR (and must fit in the allowed time frame).
+You can request approval of a course prior to submitting your application by sending a request for substitution along with a syllabus for the substitution course to Emily Vang.
+Otherwise, note on your checklist which courses are being used as substitutions and include a copy of the course syllabus (from the time that you took the course).
 You can do this at the time of application.

 Some degree programs will accept a course from another college or university as equivalent to one that they offer.
 These transfer courses are still considered substitutes to the approved course on a CFLE checklist and must be approved by NCFR.
 There are many circumstances where CFLE requirements are not the same as degree requirements.
 The criteria used by NCFR to approve a course for the 10 FLE content areas is different than that used by a university department to accept transfer credit, which is why we need to review all transfer courses.

-You will need to show proof of successful completion of all courses used on the checklist (including substitution courses) on an original official transcript.
-If the course was taken at an institution other than the one you are graduating from, and it does not appear on your official transcript (showing course designator, course number, course name, final grade, and when you took the course), you will need to provide a transcript from the other institution.
-Any course used as part of the CFLE-approved program application process must come from a regionally accredited institution.
+You will need to show proof of successful completion of all courses used on the checklist (including substitution courses) on an original, official transcript.
+If the course was taken at an institution other than the one you are graduating from, and it does not appear on your official transcript (showing course prefix, course number, course name, final grade, and when you took the course), you will need to provide a transcript from the other institution.
+Any course used as part of the CFLE-approved program application process must come from a regionally-accredited institution.